Boards address location:

 Phoenix AZ 85007

-Due to the pandemic the remaining classes for the Infection Protection/Law classes for 2020 have been canceled.
+Due to the pandemic the remaining classes for the Infection Protection/Law classes for 2020 and January 2021 have been canceled until further notice.
 For individuals who are required to attend the Infection Protection/Law class (reactivation and Board order only) you may complete it by reading the Laws and Rules sections, found under Licensing Information-once you have reviewed both sections please print the first page of each section-write the following sentence "I have read and understood the Arizona Laws and Rules that I have reviewed"-sign your name and date it.
 You can either scan it and email it to [email protected] or mail it to the address above, please make sure to fill out the class registration form and pay the $25.00 class fee.

 Individual & Establishment Renewals

 (you must create an account, if you do not have an account created already-see link below)